 Student Care and Parent Partnerships

 The care and concern for our students is prevalent on a day-to-day basis through the interactions between students and their teachers.
-While all members of our School community are ready and committed to working with students and their families, additional support is provided in the Junior School by the Junior School Wellbeing Coordinator, School Counsellor, Head of Junior School and School Chaplain.
+While all members of our School community are ready and committed to working with students and their families, additional support is provided in the Junior School by the Junior School Wellbeing Coordinator, School Counsellor and Head of Junior School.

 Within the Junior School, our differentiated curriculum caters for all students.
 Students can be extended through involvement in additional co-curricular activities and participation in national competitions and challenges.
 Resource assistance is provided for students needing extra support with the basics of literacy and numeracy.